SENG8081/SENG8081-S25-Team1/Data Collection/README.md

 2. Parse HTML content using BeautifulSoup to extract job-level details.
 3. Store raw data into MongoDB (job_postings collection), using upsert to avoid duplicates.
 4. Raw fields such as date and salary are stored as-is; no data cleaning, parsing, or normalization is performed in this stage.

+### Pre-processing
+- Cleaning datasets by fixing missing, null or error values.
+- Standardize raw data formats for loading into the job_market_trends database.
+- Maintain reproducibility and versioning of collected data files.